-Nearly all the computerized discovery systems described herein were written as doctoral dissertations – all but not mine.
-The Notre Dame philosophy department chairman, a Reverend Ernan McMullin and the faculty he has hired demanded that I recant my metaphysical realism (See: BOOK I, 3.36 and 3.37).
+Nearly all the computerized discovery systems described herein were written as doctoral dissertations – all but mine.
+But the Notre Dame Philosophy department chairman and the faculty he has hired demanded that I recant my metaphysical realism (See: BOOK I, 3.36 and 3.37).
 After initiating a denial that he wants “to play God”, the reverend chairman questioned my seriousness, accused me of a “bad attitude”, threatened that if I persisted in my unsanctioned ideas I could never succeed with his faculty, and delivered his ultimatum: get reformed or get out!
 This surreal ultimatum confirmed my growing disillusionment with their philosophy school.
 I found the mediocrity of their obstructionist faculty oppressive.
 I still believe that Notre Dame will always produce better football players than philosophers.
 Thus rejecting the reverend’s Faustian bargain, I got out.

 I then undertook development of my computerized METAMODEL discovery system at San Jose City College in San Jose, California, while taking nondegree coursework in applied numerical methods in FORTRAN.
 In less than a year I had successfully completed development of the system, and using the system I simulated the discovery known in the history of economics as the “Keynesian Revolution”.
 1980 Nobel-laureate econometrician Lawrence Klein’s famous Keynesian Revolution (1949) indicated the project’s feasibility (pp. 13 & 124).
 I published the findings in my Introduction to Metascience: An Information Science Approach to Methodology of Scientific Research.